-Day 9: Tuesday 11 February, Tokyo
+Day 11: Thursday 19 February, Tokyo

 - Asakura Museum of Sculpture

 - Kusuo Yasuda's Former Residence

 - Metropolitan Teien Art Museum

+- Farewell Dinner at a local restaurant

 We first visit the small Asakura Sculpture Museum, which is dedicated to the life and work of Fumio Asakura.
 The museum is located in the historic neighbourhood of Taito.
 It was opened in 1967 and preserves the sculptor's home and studio, including a beautiful garden.